- Campus Offices

 - Diane Hillebrand's office is now located at the new School of Medicine & Health Sciences building in room W423.

-- Graduate student fringe benefits are currently estimated at about $750 per year or 3%.
+- Graduate student fringe benefits are currently estimated about $120 per year.

 - The budget templates have been revised to separate out Key Personnel and Other Personnel.
 Please use these templates if there is not an agency specific budget to use.